just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Cybersecurity.rst

     <p>Computer <span class="hover vocab yui-wk-div" data-id='virus'>virus</span> and <span class="hover vocab yui-wk-div" data-id='malware'>malware</span> <b>scanning software</b> can protect a computing system against infection.
 Many operating systems like Windows come with their own free <span class="hover vocab yui-wk-div" data-id='malware'>malware</span> scanners like Windows Defender.
 It is very important to auto-update the <span class="hover vocab yui-wk-div" data-id='malware'>malware</span> scanning software with  newly discovered <span class="hover vocab yui-wk-div" data-id='malware'>malware</span> signatures.
 Explore the <span class="hover vocab yui-wk-div" data-id='malware'>malware</span> scanner on your computer.
 Regular software updates help to fix errors that would compromise a computing system.
 All real-world systems have errors or design flaws that can be exploited. </p>
     <h3>Unauthorized Access</h3>
     <p>Criminals can gain unauthorized access to computing systems in many ways by exploiting the users and the staff of the system.
 They can gain access through <span class="hover vocab yui-wk-div" data-id='malware'>malware</span> or by stealing or cracking passwords or hacking in through unprotected areas. </p>
     <p><span class="hover vocab yui-wk-div" data-id='phishing'>Phishing</span> is a common technique that is used to trick a user into providing personal information usually through email.
 That personal information can then be used to access sensitive online resources, such as bank accounts and emails.
 A malicious <span class="hover vocab yui-wk-div" data-id='phishing'>phishing</span> or <span class="hover vocab yui-wk-div" data-id='malware'>malware</span> link can be disguised on a web page or in an email message.
-Watch the following <a href="https://www.youtube.com/watch?v=eWS8cYoj2oA" target="_blank">video</a> on <span class="hover vocab yui-wk-div" data-id='phishing'>phishing</span>. </p>
+Watch the following <a href="https://youtu.be/qkzAveeAuts" target="_blank">video</a> on <span class="hover vocab yui-wk-div" data-id='phishing'>phishing</span>. </p>

-.. youtube:: eWS8cYoj2oA
+.. youtube:: qkzAveeAuts
         :width: 650
         :height: 415
         :align: center